Fionn Gibbons

-Fionn Gibbons (born 12 June 2002) is an Irish rugby union player who is currently a member of Munster's academy as of the 2022–23 season.
-He plays as a centre primarily, but can also play on the wing, and represents Young Munster in the amateur All-Ireland League.
+Fionn Gibbons (born 12 June 2002) is an Irish rugby union player who plays as a centre for United Rugby Championship club Munster.

 Munster

 Gibbons joined year one of Munster's academy ahead of the 2022–23 season, and made his senior competitive debut for the province in their 2022–23 United Rugby Championship round four fixture against rivals Connacht on 7 October 2022, coming on as a 67th minute replacement for Ben Healy in Munster's 20–11 away defeat.

 Ireland

 Gibbons was a grand slam winner with Ireland under-20s in 2022, starting four of the five matches and scoring three tries, before also starting four matches and scoring three tries for the under-20s during the U20 Summer Series in the same year.